radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade-81.md

 ### SSO for Control Panel

 If you had an OIDC provider configured in v8.0, you must update the Identity Provider, client configuration once you update to v8.1.x since the callback URL has changed.
-The callback URL configured in the Identity Provider for the Control Panel client should be in the form of: `https://rlqa-svc.dev01.radiantlogic.io/callback`
+The callback URL configured in the Identity Provider for the Control Panel client should be in the form of (update rliqa-svc.dev01.radiantlogic.io to match your own tenant): `https://rlqa-svc.dev01.radiantlogic.io/callback`

 ### Configure Delegated Administrators